philthetank/dataproducts/index.md

 There are  different classes of BMI.

-They are Very severely underweight, Severely underweight, Underweight, Normal (healthy weight), Overweight, Obese Class I (Moderately obese), Obese Class II (Severely obese), Obese Class III (Very severely obese).
+They are: Very severely underweight, Severely underweight, Underweight, Normal (healthy weight), Overweight, Obese Class I (Moderately obese), Obese Class II (Severely obese), Obese Class III (Very severely obese).

 --- .class #id

+Use the calculator to find out what you BMI is!

 --- .class #id